mrhaffner/pirate_twitter/README.md

 - Handles basic CRUD operations related to Users and Tweets
 - Translates new Tweets to pirate speak
 - Generates Timelines
-- A React web app
-- Serves as the user interface
+- A React web app serves as the user interface

 ### Acknowledgements